Main List of Projects

 Yes, emerging evidence suggests that improving mitochondrial function may play a key role in preventing cancer.
 While cancer is a complex, multifactorial disease, researchers are increasingly recognizing that mitochondrial dysfunction contributes to its development, progression, and resistance to treatment.

-🔬 How Mitochondria Are Linked to Cancer
+🔬 How Mitochondria Are Linked To Cancer

-Intervention Potential Anti-Cancer Benefits
+Intervention Benefits

 Fasting / Ketogenic Diets Reduce glucose availability, support apoptosis, shift metabolism toward fat-burning and oxidative phosphorylation